kaze13/html2code/README.md

 #Html2Code

-Html2Code is a tool that convert raw html into code snippet.
+Html2Code is a tool that convert raw mess html into beautifeid code snippet.

 like this: